digitalinteraction/trello-client/README.md

 ## Future work

 - Add more endpoints
-- Add more complex types to capture `?fields` query parameters varadic responses
+- Add more complex types to capture `?fields` query parameters which have varadic responses
-- Version with [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) once reacehd 1.0.0

 ## Development